Sikhs on the Silk Road

 ਭਾਈ ਗੁਲਾਬ ਸਿੰਘ ਕੁਝ ਚਿਰ ਬਾਹਦ ਨਾਮ ਅਭਿਆਸ ਕਰਕੇ ਬੜੀ ਉਚੀ ਸੁਰਤ ਤੇਂ ਪ੍ਰਪੱਕ ਅਵਸਥਾ ਵਾਲਾ ਹੋ ਗਿਆ । ਉਸ ਨੇ ਅਮੀਰ ਕਾਬਲ ਦੀ ਨੌਕਰੀ ਛਡ ਦਿਤੀ । ਸਾਧੁ ਬਣ ਕੇ ਬਾਬਾਂ ਜੀ ਨਾਲ ਅਫ਼ਗ਼ਾਨਿਸਤਾਨ ਵਿਚ ਵਿਚਰਨ ਲਗ ਪਿਆਂ।

 After meditation upon naam, Bhai Gulab Singh had spiritually matured.
-He left his job for the Amir of Kabul.
-After becoming a sadhu, he travelled throughout Afghanistan with Baba Khuda Singh.
+He left the Amir of Kabul’s job.
+After becoming a sadhu, he travelled throughout Afghanistan with Baba Khuda Singh.15

 Uzbekistan

-Uzbekistan contains the cities of Bukhara and Samarkand, which were key cities on the Central Asian portion of the Silk Road; both being immensely important to control as key trade hubs.
+Uzbekistan contains the cities of Bukhara and Samarkand, which were key cities in the Silk Road; both being immensely important to control as key trade hubs.
 As mentioned before, Kripal Dass of Multan and Sikkar briefly stayed in Bukhara, as a merchant.
-His manuscripts were acquired by the Institute of Oriental Studies, Leningrad and reported by a Soviet scholar in 1973.
-These contain Gurbilas, Heer Ranjha, Hanuman Natak, Bhagwad Gita and various other Janamsakhis.
+His manuscripts were acquired by the Institute of Oriental Studies, St. Petersburg and reported by a Soviet scholar in 1973.
+These contain Gurbilas, Heer Ranjha, Hanuman Natak, Bhagwad Gita, various other Janamsakhis and even apocryphal compositions like Nasihatnama.19 20

 Pandit Arjun Muni’s ‘Gurdwara Darpan’ also recorded a number of gurudwaras built by Multani and Sindhi Nanakpanthis in Central Asia.
-These were found throughout Central Asia with notable ones in Andijan, Karmana, Samarkand and Bukhara.
-Bukhara was home to the biggest gurudwara out of these, owing to its large Khatri trader population.
-After the Russian revolution of 1917, almost if not all of the Khatri traders moved back to India.
+These were found throughout Central Asia with notable ones in Andijan, Karmana, Samarkand and Bukhara.21 Bukhara was home to the biggest gurudwara out of these, owing to its large Khatri trader population.
+After the Russian Revolution, almost if not all of the Khatri traders moved back to India.22

 Iran and the Caucasus